arnthor3/react-solidgauge/readme.md

 ## SolidGauge Values shape

-The Chart needs values to be set like the example belowe.
+The Chart needs values to be set like the example below.
 ```js
 const values = [{
   value: 34,